Health care is key issue as Montana fills US House seat

 Unemployment is about 4 percent in White Sulphur Springs, famous for its mineral spas about a 90-minute drive east of the capital city of Helena.
 Many folks work two jobs, some for minimum wage.

-Adam Maleski, 30, who works in the kitchen of a tavern on Main Street, said he makes too much to qualify for Medicaid but not enough to afford premiums for private insurance.
+Adam Maleski, 30, who works in the kitchen of one of the town’s taverns, said he makes too much to qualify for Medicaid but not enough to afford premiums for private insurance.
 He said he is trying to pay off steep medical bills amassed after his car rolled over nearly two years ago when he was uninsured.

 “I would rather wait to get everything paid off before I buy insurance.
 I don’t have health insurance, and I’m getting dinged on my taxes,” he said.